 Seasoned hosts will know that a holiday celebration comes not without its challenges.
 As we look forward to the festivities, and all of the wonderful food, decorations and time with family and friends that it brings, our thoughts turn to the necessary planning that comes with hosting during this period.
-If you're getting ready and wondering how to prepare your home for holiday guests, keep reading to discover our best tips and tricks—from the ultimate guest bedroom to festive table setting ideas and sitting room seating.
-After all, in the words of Sue Jones, our Co-Founder and Creative Director: “Why should I ask people to come and stay in my house, if they’re less comfortable than they would be at home?”
+If you're getting ready and wondering how to prepare your home for holiday guests, keep reading to discover our best tips and tricks.
+From the ultimate guest bedroom to festive table setting ideas and sitting room seating, we’ve gathered lots of ideas for how to make guests feel welcome this winter—because, in the wise words of our Co-Founder and Creative Director Sue Jones, “Why should I ask people to come and stay in my house, if they’re less comfortable than they would be at home?”

 When your guests finally arrive, you’ll want to enjoy spending time in their company.
 Save yourself the hassle of running back-and-forth to the kitchen by stocking a home bar with all the drinks, glassware and serveware you need for a good time.
 “Create a relaxed atmosphere where guests can help themselves by having stylish bar accessories and a selection of glasses on hand—the right one makes all the difference,” says Sue.
 “Don’t forget a good tray or two to transport your drinks from one room to the other.”